myminseok/pivotal-docs/platform-automation/download_dependencies.md

 $ ./download-product.h <foundaton>
  - foundation: name of pcf foundation in platform-automation-config git.
  - this will use platform-automation-configuration/<foundaton>/pipeline-vars/common-params.yml
- - will use commons platform-automation-configuration-template
+ - will use commons platform-automation-configuration
  - this will create a concourse pipeline named '<foundation>-opsman-install-upgrade'
  -
 ```